herms97/photoBooth/README.md

 ## Credits
 This idea was inspired and built up of two projects.
-### We used theese two project as inspiration and built our own simulare project based on theire technincs
+### We used theese two project as inspiration and built our own similar project based on theire technincs

 ### Project 1: https://github.com/sabat54i/photoboothdiy/blob/master/camera.py
 Project 1 is made by Anthony Sabatella (Github user: sabat54i).
 He made the photobooth printer that our project is built on.